 RepRapPro was using for all its machines a board equipped with a 32 bit arm processor, the Duet V0.6 then V0.8.5 (same processor as an Arduino Due).
 A delta printer requires much more calculation power than a cartesian and 8 bit boards are struggling to operate deltas.
 Typically, you cannot use a LCD screen on a delta with a 8bit processor controller, as it requires too much computing power.

 Provided your network runs DHCP, the connection to the printer is automatic, simply calling its name (modifiable) in your web browser.
 Alternatively, you can configure a fixed IP adress.
 Note that on mobile device, you shall use IP address.

-Having such a capable brain in a low cost machine as the Fisher is unique on the 3D printer market.
+Having such a capable brain in a low cost machine as the Fisher was unique on the 3D printer market.

 The Duet had initially scarce documentation but this have evolved with Duet WiFi where you can find relatively exhaustive documentation (sometimes also for older boards) on Duet3D site.

 An important information is also the calibration of the Analogic converter on Duet 0.6 and Duet 0.8.5, required to improve the accuracy of the temperature measurement.
 All my calibration shown that the theoretical temperatures were off by more than 10°C (this adds to thermistor inaccuracy).
 See https://www.duet3d.com/wiki/Connecting_thermistors_or_PT1000_temperature_sensors.
 This BOARD calibration is automatic on Duet WiFi and Duet Ethernet.

-I developed a page on the configuration of the Web interface (a bit obsolete)
+I developed a page on the configuration of the Web interface (obsolete)